ciren/cilib/docs/community-tutorial/introduction.md

 title: Introduction
 ---

-## About this tutorial

-This tutorial is aimed at walking you through the different components of CILib (Computational Intelligence Library).
-CILib is written in Scala and familiarity with the language is highly recommended.
-Scala is a language for the JVM that allows for the expression and usage of more advanced type system capabilities.
-The type system of Scala is more advanced than the type systems available in Java/Kotlin/Clojure etc.
-[Essential Scala](1) and [Advanced Scala With Cats](2) are freely available, online Scala resources.

-> ##### Compiler verified code samples
-> Throughout the tutorial you will see a lot of theory along side practical examples represented through blocks of code.
-> These blocks of code are verified during the documentation processing and will always be up to date with the referenced version of CIlib.

-Within this tutorial we will be covering four major sections:

-- Setting up CILib
-- Learning the core components
-- Learning about algorithm implementations
-- Working through some examples

-As we cover each section you will begin to learn how components work and where to use them.
-After all this, you will be more than ready to start implementing your work using CILib.

 ## What is CILib?

 CILib is software library which aids in the experimentation and research of Computational Intelligence algorithms.